 2. Lower Cost-per-Hire

-The average nonexecutive cost-per-hire reached $5,475 in 2025, according to SHRM's 2025 Benchmarking Report.
+Average nonexecutive cost-per-hire reached $5,475 in 2025, per SHRM’s 2025 Benchmarking Report.
 Executive hires cost nearly seven times more at $35,879.
-AI reduces those numbers by automating the highest-volume tasks - sourcing and outreach - so you don't need to scale headcount alongside hiring demand.
+AI reduces those numbers by automating the highest-volume tasks - sourcing and outreach - so you don’t need to scale headcount alongside hiring demand.

 Consider the math.
-If a recruiter spends 15 hours per week on sourcing and outreach, and AI handles 80% of that work, you've freed 12 hours per recruiter per week.
-At a fully loaded recruiter salary, that's thousands of dollars in recovered productivity each month - before counting the faster time-to-fill.
+Consider the math: a recruiter spending 15 hours per week on sourcing and outreach who frees 12 of those hours via AI has reclaimed an entire workday and a half every week.
+At a fully loaded recruiter salary, that’s thousands of dollars in recovered productivity each month - before counting the faster time-to-fill.
+For a breakdown of platforms that cover the entire hiring workflow, see our roundup of AI hiring tools that automate the full funnel.

 3. Better Quality of Hire

 Companies whose recruiters use AI-assisted messaging are 9% more likely to make quality hires, according to LinkedIn.
 Why?
 AI matches on deeper signals than keyword filters catch, and consistent outreach reaches passive candidates that manual efforts miss.
-Sixty-one percent of TA professionals believe AI can improve how they measure quality of hire as well.
+Per LinkedIn, 61% of TA professionals believe AI can improve how they measure quality of hire as well.

 4. Scale Without Adding Headcount

-Pin's own metrics illustrate the scale advantage: roughly 70% of candidates Pin recommends are accepted into customers' hiring pipelines, and Pin's automated multi-channel outreach delivers a 48% response rate.
-That kind of throughput isn't possible with manual effort alone, no matter how many recruiters you hire.
+Pin’s own metrics illustrate the scale advantage: 83% of candidates Pin recommends are accepted into customers’ hiring pipelines (according to Pin’s 2026 user survey), and Pin’s automated multi-channel outreach delivers 5x better response rates than industry averages.
+Manual effort alone can’t match that kind of throughput, no matter how many recruiters you hire.

 5. More Consistent Evaluation

-Here's what that speed and consistency look like in practice:
+In practice, that speed and consistency look like this:

 “Pin delivered exactly what we needed.
 Within just two weeks of using the product, we hired both a software engineer and a financial planner.
 The speed and accuracy were unmatched.” - Fahad Hassan, CEO & Co-founder at Range